udayDarbar/DataBase_625/README.md

 # Census Data Analysis Tool

 A web-based tool for analyzing US Census data using stored procedures in SQL Server.
-This application provides a user-friendly interface to execute stored procedures, view results, and export data without requiring Docker or complex setup.
+This application provides a user-friendly interface to execute stored procedures, view results, and export data.

 ## Features